copycut/markdown-slides/README.md

-# graph-lines-generator
+# markdown-slides

-Goal: Create curve lines from a list of item to a point.
+Goal: Create an central point for presentations using web technologies.

-Done with Vue.js by manipulating a SVG elment.
+Done with Vue.js and Vuex.

 Start projet